Limits of Hodge structures via holonomic D-modules: Preliminaries

 Under the isomorphism in~\eqref{cdlr} the section~\eqref{eq:secpair} therefore goes to

 The formula we have just derived also works for smooth forms, of course.
 In other words, the same formula can be used to extend~\eqref{holodb} to a pairing on the de Rham complex of smooth forms.
-The resulting pairings on cohomology are, assuming $Z$ is compact
+The resulting pairings on cohomology are